20 Kitchen Science Hacks That Actually Work

 Bamusiime Sylvia by Pexels

 Aside from enhancing flavor, salt also acts as a natural preservative.
-Adding a pinch of salt into the milk will help it last longer by slowing bacterial growth.
+Adding a pinch of salt to the milk will help it last longer by slowing bacterial growth.

 10. Add Baking Soda to Boiling Water to Peel Eggs Quicker